-Within the Family Support and Leadership priority area, the Waisman Center UCEDD works to promote and strengthen the participation of families that include a person with disabilities in partnerships with professionals and providers, community members, and elected officials.
+Within the Family Support and Leadership priority area, the Waisman Center University Center for Excellence in Developmental Disabilities Education, Research, and Service (UCEDD) works to promote and strengthen the participation of families that include a person with disabilities in partnerships with professionals and providers, community members, and elected officials.
 With their participation in family support and leadership-building activities, families are able to assume a role in the improvement of systems of supports and service for people with disabilities and are an invaluable asset to providers and policy makers.
 Best practice recognizes that family members and individuals with disabilities provide a perspective critical to the successful development of effective policies and practices.
 Family involvement will increase the likelihood that systems of support and services are helpful, effective, and efficient and provide the greatest possible flexibility regarding the nature and use of services and support and maximize community inclusion and natural supports.

 Autism Treatment Programs